zachgexler/zachgexler/README.md

 👩🏽‍🏫 I am an experienced accountManager that has worked with several teams_of_diverse_experts.

-🎓 Currently I am enrolled at General Assembly and taking an Immersive Software Development course.
+🎓 Currently I am enrolled at General Assembly and taking an Immersive Software Development course (over 320 hours of intensive learning so far...).

 🌱 When I am not infront of the computer, I love to explore the outdoors, travel the world, nap on Sundays and learn new skills.